aviyachki/aviyachki.github.io/content/_index.md

 ---
 ## Welcome

-:mega: Welcome to ODEF - the Open Detection Engineering Framework.
-A toolkit designed to elevate the craft of detection engineering :mega:
+✨ Welcome to ODEF - the Open Detection Engineering Framework.
+A toolkit designed to elevate the craft of detection engineering ✨

 ## About ODEF